ferhatsli/flomework/README.md

-# Flalingo - Transcript Analysis Tool
+# Flomework - Transcript Analysis Tool

-Flalingo is a web application that analyzes conversation transcripts and provides insights, along with generating practice tests based on the content.
+Flomework is a web application that analyzes conversation transcripts and provides insights, along with generating practice tests based on the content.

 ## Features